kontur/fontsampler-wordpress-plugin/readme.txt

 = Are there any specific requirements for using Fontsampler? =

-Fontsampler works with PHP 5.6.33 or higher, but PHP 7 is recommended.
+Fontsampler works with PHP 7.0.0 or higher.
 PHP is free software and does not require any license other than the open source licenses shipped with it.
 Those versions of PHP are also required for security reasons aside from Fontsampler, so keeping those up to date is a good idea either way.

 = Are my web fonts secure when displaying them with Fontsampler? =